nanogiants/cordova-plugin-hot-reload/README.md

 ```

 The files are served via symlinks from your public folder and pointing to the correct platform files.
+To keep your symlinks out of git remember to add `public/cordova` to your `.gitignore` file.

 ### preparation
 ```